Kurisu003/OpenFlightPanel/ReadMe.md

 # Open FLight panel

-An open source library for interfacing with WinWings PFPs Copyright (c) 2025 Kurisu003
+A library for interfacing with WinWings PFPs

+Copyright (c) 2025 Kurisu003

 This software is licensed under the PolyForm Noncommercial License 1.0.0.